google/automotive-design-compose/reference-apps/README.md

 # Building

-Each project is largely self-contained in it's own Gradle project.
-Tutorial and HelloWorld are both included in the main DesignCompose Gradle project, and can be built there.
-The AAOS-Unbundled project depends on Unbundled apps which requires a specific version of the Android Gradle Plugin, and therefore cannot  be included in the DesignCompose Gradle project.
+All three apps are included in the core DesignCompose Gradle project and should be built from and developed there.

+The Tutorial and MediaCompose apps have their own standalone projects, allowing them to be built using published DesignCompose releases and without needing to build the DesignCompose SDK.

 ## Depending on the DesignCompose SDK